 Today, the Arc de Triomphe stands as a formidable national symbol.
 Inside, there are exhibits that recount the history of the arch with tributes to the fallen warriors of France.

 Travel tip: I’d recommend visiting the arch (not just driving by it) and climbing the stairs to the top to see a 360 degree view of Paris, which includes the Eiffel Tower.
 It’s a popular spot to watch the sunset over the Parisian skyline.
-By the way, the entrance to the arch is underground.
+Make sure you buy tickets online in advance!
+Otherwise, you’ll need to wait in a long line for an hour or more.
+Oh and by the way, the entrance to the arch is underground.

 A panoramic view of Paris from the Arc de Triomphe (can you guess which one is Champs-Elysées?)